-In addition to all the above challenges, the COVID-19 pandemic that we currently experience has induced unprecedented changes in human life and further increased the uncertainty on a worldwide scale.
 Education was highly disrupted and the learning process massively changed from face-to-face to online.
-Students, teachers, and parents face several challenges, in coping with the aforementioned changes and in adapting to these new societal, economic, and educational settings either as individuals or as contexts for others.
+Students, teachers, and parents face several challenges, in coping with these changes and in adapting to these new societal, economic, and educational settings.

 VENUE / ACADEMIC COMMUNITY